-Remember your security is as strong as a potential technology security loophole in your IT environment.
+Remember, your security is as strong as a potential technology security loophole in your IT environment.
 So never compromise by using outdated systems and applications for lowering your operating costs.
-It can be the entry point for a potential cyber attack that can harm your business reputation badly.
+It can be the entry point for a potential cyber-attack that can harm your business reputation badly.

 2. Data Storage and User Access

 Security precautions and disaster recovery precautions should fall under your ongoing assessment.
-A common intervention is to store your mission-critical data at two, or even three places.
+A common intervention is to store your mission-critical data in two or even three places.
 Such bifurcation keeps you operational in emergencies too.
 Don’t forget to take incremental backups of such data weekly.
-Besides that, you should identify people in your IT department, as well as, senior management to take feedback on the existing system.
+Besides that, you should identify people in your IT department, as well as senior management, to take feedback on the existing system.
 Ask questions like how they usually access the network, what they like, and what doesn’t.
 Make security improvements based on that feedback to advance protection.

 3. Disaster Recovery Plan

 In case of a catastrophe, does your company have a reliable IT emergency preparedness strategy in place?
 The present COVID-19 pandemic is a great example of this where businesses having resilient backup systems and technology infrastructure continued their operations without any difficulty.
 Businesses that were ill-prepared performed purely in the remote work environment as they lack knowledge about how to arrange remote working capabilities using cloud solutions.
 It can help minimize the impact of disruptive events, protect critical IT systems and data, and ensure that an organization is able to recover quickly in the event of a disaster.
 By developing and implementing a disaster recovery plan, organizations can enhance their ability to serve their customers, meet regulatory requirements, and ensure business continuity.